 MSCA Individual Fellowships – Irish Host Institution Offers

-Are you interested in finding a host institution and supervisor in Ireland to support an application to the next MSCA Individual Fellowships (IF) Call?
-We have gathered details of some academic organisations in Ireland who are actively looking for talented researchers to apply with them to the IF Calls in 2016 and 2017.
-Click here for information.
+Are you interested in finding a host institution and supervisor in Ireland to support an application to the next MSCA Individual Fellowships (IF) call?
+Details of projects that can be carried out in academic and non-academic organisations can be found at this link.